rlisagor/freshen/README.rst

 Scenario Outlines
 -----------------

-Sometimes it is useful to parametrize a scenario and run it multiple times, subsituting values.
+Sometimes it is useful to parametrize a scenario and run it multiple times, substituting values.
 For this purpose, use *scenario outlines*.
-The format is the same as a scenario, except you can indicate places where a value should be subsituted using angle brackets: < and >.
+The format is the same as a scenario, except you can indicate places where a value should be substituted using angle brackets: < and >.
 You specify the values to be substituted using an "Examples" section that follows the scenario outline::

     Scenario Outline: Add two numbers